stoenescubogdanalex/program/courses/frontend/react/week5/session-plan.md

 - Discuss when to use SSR (dynamic data, personalization, etc.)
 - Discuss when to use SSG (static content, blogs, documentation, etc.)

+#### Server Components

+- Explain how [Server Components](https://react.dev/reference/rsc/server-components) can speed up load times by directly sending HTML to the browser
+- Introduce the `"use server"` directive, allowing React components to be rendered on the server

 ### When to Use Client vs. Server Components?

-- Explain how Next.js distinguishes client and server components
+- Re-iterate how Next.js distinguishes client and server components (`"use server"` and `"use client"`)
 - Illustrate how these fit into the SSR and SSG concepts

 ### Introduction to Next.js App Router